 Dr. J. Coyne uses “responsible” to mean, any series of causes that pass through you; i.e. you simply did the act/event , no ‘right’ or ‘wrong’ attached to it.
 He is consistent with his position of “hard determinism” and contends nothing is added of any value by calling a behavior moral or not.
 Our behavior just is.
 It is determined by causes — from the neurology of your brain to the quantum state of the universe — to be what it is (or was), and there is no alteration of it nor personal control.

-Dr. Coyne is a biologist with Chicago University and the author of a blog, “Why Evolution Is True” (WEIT).
+Dr. Coyne is a biologist with the University of Chicago and the author of a blog, “Why Evolution Is True” (WEIT).
 His blog has a following of over 20,000 and has some rip-roaring debates about Free Will.
 Is Free Will true, or even possible?
 Dr. C says “No!”
 Everything, in a world best described by science, is caused, and this makes ‘morality’ an illusion.

 I have often disagreed with the good doctor on these issues.
 I support how we commonly use the word “moral” and “morally responsible”, by and large.

-(The Bible and The Quran logo.
+(The Bible– painting by Van Gogh —and Koran in Islamic calligraphy.
 I do not support the often accepted idea that morality has a divine source.
 In fact, this post argues for a naturalistic explanation of moral good and evil.)